beginning of content

 7-minute read

-Seek medical attention urgently if you have high blood pressure in pregnancy along with a severe headache, blurred vision or sudden swelling of your hands, feet or face.
+Seek medical attention urgently or go to your local emergency department if you have symptoms such as a severe headache, blurred vision or sudden swelling of your hands, feet or face or pain under your ribcage.

-• High blood pressure in pregnancy can reduce the amount of oxygen and nutrients your baby receives through the placenta, leading to complications.
+• High blood pressure in pregnancy can reduce the amount of oxygen and nutrients your baby receives through the placenta and can lead to complications.

 • High blood pressure in pregnancy may be a sign of pre-eclampsia, a serious condition that needs close monitoring.

-• If you have high blood pressure in pregnancy, your doctor or midwife can advise you about lifestyle changes or medicines that can help.
+• If you have high blood pressure during pregnancy, your midwife or doctor can advise you about lifestyle changes or medicines that can help.

 What is blood pressure?

-Your blood pressure is a measure of how strongly your blood pushes against the walls of the blood vessels.
+Your blood pressure is a measure of how strongly your blood pushes against the walls of your blood vessels.

 It's normally recorded in 2 numbers:

-When you are pregnant, your blood pressure is considered high if the top number is 140 or more or if the bottom number is 90 or more (described as “140 over 90”).
+During your pregnancy, your blood pressure will be checked at each antenatal visit.
+When you are pregnant, your blood pressure is considered high if the top number is 140 or more, or if the bottom number is 90 or more (described as '140 over 90').

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.